haroon03/bayeslabs.github.io/_posts/2019-07-04-ORGAN Part II.md

 <h3>Training</h3>
 As discussed in previous post training has 2 phases.
 Here we begin training the generator initially with training data.For each epoch the sequence is split into previous and next.  previous is sequence[:-1] and next is sequence[1:].
-The generator presicts the next character and each time loss is calculated and the gerrator is optimsed and parameters updated.
+The generator predicts the next character and each time, loss is calculated and the generator is optimsed and parameters updated.
 While training the Generator the discriminator is kept in eval mode(freezed).